ClayNdugga/NN-PointCloud-Compressor/README.md

 The **Lossless Encoder** creates the compressed code representation whose rate, measured in bits, is size of the resultant encoded object.
 This code is what will be stored or transmitted and is the point cloud in its most compressed representation.

-While training the NTC, a balance must be struck between to inherently contradictory goals: minimizing the <span style="color:#ffd147">reconstruction distortion</span>, and minimizing the <span style="color:#5da4d7">code rate</span> (size in bits).
+While training the NTC, a balance must be struck between two inherently contradictory goals: minimizing the <span style="color:#ffd147">reconstruction distortion</span>, and minimizing the <span style="color:#5da4d7">code rate</span> (size in bits).
 To accommodate for this, the loss function is augmented with a training parameter λ that controls the trade-off between rate and distortion.

 ### FoldingNet